JoepVanlier/ysfx/README.md

 Note that the plugin may crash if you have an outdated version of the MSVC redistributable on your system.

+Alternatively, you can use the portable version of the plugin, which has the redistributable baked into the plugin.

 #### macOS

 Binaries are not signed.
 That means you have to explicitly allow it to be